laravel/head/README.md

 })
 ```

-Each page-managed element has a stable `data-inertia` key. `@head` renders the initial document, then Inertia adopts those elements and keeps them in sync on standard visits, [instant visits](https://inertiajs.com/docs/v3/the-basics/instant-visits), and back/forward navigation.
-The page-managed elements are present in the initial HTML response, so crawlers and link-preview bots can read them without executing JavaScript.
+Each page-managed element has a stable `data-inertia` key. `@head` renders the initial document, then Inertia adopts those elements and keeps them in sync during standard visits, [instant visits](https://inertiajs.com/docs/v3/the-basics/instant-visits), and back/forward navigation.
+The elements are present in the initial HTML response, so crawlers and link-preview bots can read them without executing JavaScript.
 No client-side `<Head>` component is required.

 This works with or without [SSR](https://inertiajs.com/docs/v3/advanced/server-side-rendering).
 If your application has a separate SSR entry point, enable `serverHead` there too.
-Laravel Head automatically deduplicates page-managed elements between `@head` and `<x-inertia::head />` — in whichever order they appear — while preserving any other head elements produced by JavaScript SSR.
+Laravel Head automatically deduplicates page-managed elements between `@head` and `<x-inertia::head />`, regardless of their order, while preserving other head elements produced by JavaScript SSR.

 > [!NOTE]
 > When adding Laravel Head to an existing Inertia application, remove any title callbacks from `resources/js/app.tsx` and `resources/js/ssr.tsx` so Head can manage the final document title, and move tags managed by Inertia's [`<Head>` component](https://inertiajs.com/docs/v3/the-basics/title-and-meta) into Laravel Head so the two never define the same element.